AkshithSagar/MyMovieList/Sprint4.md

 ## Front End
+### How to run the code
+* Install NVM 0.39.1, Node 10.13.0 and Angular CLI 10.2.1
+* Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+* Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 ### Home page updated with Movies and Images.
-https://user-images.githubusercontent.com/38401094/164296820-b34c79aa-d51c-44bc-918f-908f9d03b6fe.mp4
+* User is able to see the home page with suggested movies and their images uploaded. https://user-images.githubusercontent.com/38401094/164296820-b34c79aa-d51c-44bc-918f-908f9d03b6fe.mp4

 ### Integrated "Add Discussions" and Display the disussions in "Find discussions".
-https://user-images.githubusercontent.com/38401094/164297881-6949e7ba-77e4-40dd-ac74-3c3b00064f8b.mov
+* Add discussions and View discussions are integrated so they can check the added movies and discussions. https://user-images.githubusercontent.com/38401094/164297881-6949e7ba-77e4-40dd-ac74-3c3b00064f8b.mov

 ### Search movie bar updated to work with all the movies and Search discussions updated to work with all discussions.
-https://user-images.githubusercontent.com/38401094/164299042-c0e065bb-e424-4301-9d86-91fac0052e67.mov
+* User is able to search for movies by genre, by name or rating and even keywords from description. https://user-images.githubusercontent.com/38401094/164299042-c0e065bb-e424-4301-9d86-91fac0052e67.mov